 Marketing is an integral part of creating a successful career in music.
 You can be the most talented vocalist, producer, or instrumentalist, but what does it matter if people don’t know you exist?

 Whether you're just starting as a stage performer, a music student, or an emerging recording artist, a well-thought-out online portfolio website is one thing that will set you apart from others who are on a similar career path within the ultra-competitive music industry.

 Putting together a professional portfolio website can be just the thing to transform your frame of mind from a hobbyist musician to a professional.
 Investing in the time and money to establish a website proves to yourself and others that you’re taking your career in music seriously.

 What to Include in Your Online Music Portfolio

-Before creating your portfolio it's important to ask yourself who you are creating the portfolio for.
-Are you trying to reach a record label?
-Impress a potential employer?
-Or are you a student aiming to get into a music program?
-Who your audience is will determine what items are displayed on your site and which template you choose.
+Before creating your portfolio, it's important to ask yourself who you are creating the portfolio for: a record label, a potential employer, or possibly a music program?
+Your audience will determine what items are displayed on your site and may affect which template you choose.

-Student Music Portfolios
+Tips For Making Student Music Portfolios

-Once admitted, it's important to continually update and add to your portfolio to best reflect your current style and most recent recordings.
+Once admitted, it's important to continually update and add to your portfolio best to reflect your current style and most recent recordings.
 Updating your work will also allow you to track your progress as a musician.

 Templates For Students